DarkoreXOR/VibeLang/docs/language/16-diagnostics.md

 - The compiler tries to collect multiple errors when possible.
 - Errors include source spans (line/column ranges).
+- Warnings are non-fatal diagnostics and do not stop execution.
 - CLI output points at source location for easier debugging.
+- For unused-symbol warnings, the caret points to the exact identifier token.
 - Inference diagnostics use human-friendly wording (for example, "an inferred type") instead of raw internal solver variable names.
 - Conflict diagnostics are emitted when breadcrumb constraints disagree.
 - Unresolved-type diagnostics are emitted when required concrete positions remain unknown.
 - Type-alias diagnostics include unknown alias names, wrong alias arity, and alias cycle errors.

+## Unused warnings

+Unused diagnostics are emitted as `semantic warning` and currently include identifier-based checks such as:

+- imports
+- top-level declarations (`func`, `struct`, `enum`, `type`, globals)
+- function-scope bindings and parameters
+- generic type parameters

+Intentional unused names can be prefixed with `_` to suppress these warnings.

 ## Example